Lyft’s new CEO tackles a job requiring some heavy lifting

 “Let’s put it this way: We will be more valuable as a partner of any type organization if we have a business that’s 10 times bigger and profitable,” Risher said.

 Risher, 57, will make a huge windfall if he can turn things around.
 Besides paying Risher a $3.25 million signing bonus on top of a $725,000 salary, Lyft awarded him an incentive package consisting of 12.25 million shares of stock that will vest when the shares hit a range of staggered price targets.
-If Lyft’s stock rises from its recent price hovering around $10 and hits nine targets ranging from $15 to $80, Risher reapabout $980 million, estimated the investment research management firm VerityData.
+If Lyft’s stock rises from its recent price hovering around $10 and hits nine targets ranging from $15 to $80, Risher will reap about $980 million, estimated the investment research management firm VerityData.

 For now, Risher is focused on ensuring Lyft remains a viable alternative to Uber.